CheatCod/obsidian-notes/CS 245/Week 5/Circuit Minimization.md

 - We can simplify the expression:
 $$xyz+x\bar{y}z = (y + \bar{y})(xz)=1\dot(xz)=xz$$
 - $xz$ is a boolean expression with fewer operators that represents the circuit, thus it will have fewer logic gates
-- Thus, we can use [[essential laws of propositional logic]] to minimize circuits.
+- Thus, we can use [[essential laws of propositional logic]] to minimize circuits.00:30